When the Blackbirds Return

 Dates2019 - 2020

 - Location Salem

-Laura Konttinen creates her works by constructing surrealistic maquettes for the camera by hand.
+Instead of building the illusionary images with Photoshop, I create my works by constructing surrealistic maquettes for the camera by hand.
 Each image is assembled over several days or weeks with delicate craftsmanship using photographic prints, pages from vintage books, clay or even 3d printed polymer objects.
-Konttinen places each detail carefully in the shot and plays with angles and lighting to create an illusion of a wondrous world, where stories and memories flourish, unrestrained by the passing of time.
+Through carefully considered camera angles and lighting, the miniature constructions turn into illusions of a wondrous world, where stories and memories flourish, unrestrained by the passing of time.

 The project was realised in the scope of Parallel Platform and with the support of Alfred Kordelin Foundation.